Ketel Marte Player Props: Diamondbacks vs. Mariners

 Ketel Marte At The Plate

-- Marte leads Arizona with an OBP of .375, plus a team-best slugging percentage of .517.
+- Marte has an OPS of .892, fueled by an OBP of .376 to go with a slugging percentage of .516.
+All three of those stats are tops among Arizona hitters this season.

-- Among qualified hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 14th, and he is 12th in the league in slugging.
+- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 14th and he is 10th in slugging.

-- In 16.7% of his games this season, he has hit a home run, and 4% of his trips to the plate.
+- Looking at the 97 games he has played this season, he's hit a long ball in 16 of them (16.5%), and in 3.9% of his trips to the plate.

-- Marte has driven in a run in 33 games this year (34.4%), including 15 games with more than one RBI (15.6%).
-He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.